DTH45/rileyspi/README.md

 # rileyspi
-This Master branch hosts the software implimented on my Raspberry Pi web intervace, which will eventually be incorporated into a smarthome control system.
+This branch hosts the software implimented on my Raspberry Pi web interface, which will eventually be incorporated into a smarthome control system.